D1865/D1865/README.md

 As a **Cybersecurity Professional & Full Stack Developer**, my foundation is built on a solid bedrock of creating, securing, and evolving digital landscapes.
 With an impressive collection of certifications from reputable institutions and a proven track record of excellence, my dedication is unwavering in driving digital success forward.

-A **forward-thinking digital innovator**, I've earned a comprehensive suite of Google certifications and demonstrated my prowess in delivering cutting-edge web solutions.
+As **forward-thinking digital innovator**, I've earned a comprehensive suite of Google certifications and demonstrated my prowess in delivering cutting-edge web solutions.
 As the founder of **FrontEnd Enterprises**, I employ my deep expertise to craft bespoke, user-centric websites and digital marketing strategies that catapult businesses to success.

 ### 🚀 CURRENT STATUS
 **Available For Hire:** I'm on the lookout for Contract Opportunities, B2B/C2C Collaborations, and W-2 CyberSecurity Positions, favoring Remote engagements.